 All changes in registration (credit to audit, audit to credit, and withdrawal) must be made by submitting a completed and signed change form (available on the website or in the E.I. office) to the Registrar's office.
-The Registrar will notify the Associate Dean of Instruction who will then contact the student.
-Changes are effective when approved by the Associate Dean of Instruction.
+The Registrar will notify the Associate Dean who may contact the student.
+Changes are effective when approved by the Associate Dean.

 A "drop-add" period of one week at the beginning of each semester allows students to change course registrations without penalty.
-A student may change from credit to audit or audit to credit up to the midpoint of the term, with the approval of the Associate Dean of Instruction; the semester-specific date for such changes is published in the E.I. calendar.
+A student may change from credit to audit or audit to credit up to the midpoint of the term, with the approval of the Associate Dean; the semester-specific date for such changes is published in the E.I. calendar.
 A student may withdraw from a course at any time prior to the final week of classes.
-All other changes of registration must be approved by the Associate Dean of Instruction.
+All other changes of registration must be approved by the Associate Dean.